f0bs/Predicting_NYC_Cab_Fares/README.md

 To clean our dataset we followed Gaurav Sharma's cleaning guide on the NYC taxi data: Link[https://blog.goodaudience.com/taxi-demand-prediction-new-york-city-5e7b12305475]

-Our combined data file from Jan to December 2015 had 12.7M entries.
+Our combined data file from Jan to December 2015 had 12.7 million entries.
 ```
 tpep_pickup_datetime     12748986
 tpep_dropoff_datetime    12748986